When you’re trying to lower inflammation, it’s not just about adding the “good” foods. It’s about cutting the worst offenders first.

 Again, saturated fats now have more recent studies backing them up if they come from organic, grass-fed, pastured sources.
 This is because it balances the omega 3:6 ratios, which controls inflammatory markers.

-Really the only way to know for sure if these foods promote inflammation in your body is to do an elimination diet.
-This is when you eliminate certain food groups (listed above) all at once, or even if varying chunks, then add them back one at a time to see how you react.
+This is when you eliminate certain food groups (listed above) all at once, or even if varying chunks, then reintroduce them back one at a time, slowly, to see how you react.

 All in all, you should absolutely eliminate the obvious offenders (the foods shown to induce inflammation and your personal food allergies and intolerances).